 At ScyllaDB, we love Grafana and use it a lot.
-However, if you are familiar with Grafana, then you are probably familiar with issues creating dashboards.
+However, if you are familiar with Grafana, then you are probably familiar with issues when you want to create a dashboard in Grafana.
 For example, we find adding a new dashboard, row, or panel from the GUI is a breeze.
 But since we maintain our dashboards as files (sorry DB users, we like Git and commit messages) things can get messy.

 Say you have this huge file that describes a dashboard and you want to do some minor change in it like duplicate a panel with a different metric.
 You will need to find your way through chunks of JSON parts, figure out what panel that you are looking for, and hopefully copy it to the right place after you remember to change things like id.
 If you have ever practiced the dark art of Copy-Paste-HTML creation, you know the feeling.